pytest-dev/pyfakefs/README.md

 added further corrections.

-After the [shutdown of Google Code was announced,](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html) all three Google Code projects are merged together here on GitHub where an enthusiastic community actively maintains and extends pyfakefs.
+After the [shutdown of Google Code was announced,](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html)
+John McGehee merged all three Google Code projects together here on GitHub where an enthusiastic community actively maintains and extends pyfakefs.